 - Navigate to [install-dir]/conf/[application]/ and open Application.xml a text editor.

-- Add the streamRecorderUseSimpleFileVersionNaming property to the <StreamRecorder>/<Properties> container in the file as follows:
+- Add the streamRecorderUseSimpleFileVersionNaming property to the <StreamRecorder>/<Properties> container element.
+The XML looks like this:

 <StreamRecorder> <Properties> <Property> <Name>streamRecorderUseSimpleFileVersionNaming</Name> <Value>true</Value> <Type>boolean</Type> </Property> </Properties> <StreamRecorder>